-When working your phpMyAdmin and PHP, you will often work with a language called SQL, which is the way your program will talk to the database.
-This language talks through an engine called MySQL to update, create and delete information from the program’s databases.
-At times, you may end up troubleshooting various errors such as syntax errors for MySQL within your php code or phpMyAdmin tool.
-It can be helpful to understand which version of MySQL you are using.
-Below is a quick guide on finding the MySQL version in use on your hosting servers.
+When working with phpMyAdmin and PHP, you will often use a programming language called SQL, which is the way your program will talk to your database.
+This language talks through a system called MySQL or MariaDB to update, create, and delete information from the program’s databases.
+At times, you may end up troubleshooting various errors such as syntax errors for MySQL within your PHP code or phpMyAdmin tool.
+It can be helpful to understand which version of MySQL or MariaDB you are using.
+Below is a quick guide on finding the version in use on your hosting servers.

 - Log into your cPanel admin dashboard.

-From the main cpanel area, look for the Databases catagory.
-Find and click on the phpMyAdmin icon to activate the tool.
+- From the main cPanel area, look for the Databases category.
+Find and click on phpMyAdmin.

-From the main phpMyAdmin page, look to the far right side of the page.
+- From the main phpMyAdmin page, look to the far right side of the page.
 There is a block entitled “Database Server”.
-Look for the field named Software version.
+Look for the field named Server version or Software version.
 Next to that label is a number.
-That is your MySQL version number.
+That is your MySQL or MariaDB version number.